 Will the river dry up after the dam is gone?
 No. The same amount of rain and snow will fall in our watershed and down our Fox whether the dams are there or not.

 Will removal of a dam increase flooding?
 No. The dams along the Fox are NOT designed for flood protection.
-Even when the river is “in flood stage” the river levels will be lower in areas immediately above a removed dam.
+Dam removals will in fact reduce upstream flooding in some locations.
 More importantly, the river levels below the dams will remain unchanged.
-Downstream flooding will be unaffected by dam removal because, again, the same amount of water will flow downstream along every point along the shoreline whether a dam is present or not.
+Downstream flooding will be unaffected by dam removal because, again, the same amount of water will flow downstream whether a dam is present or not.

 Will the area behind the removed dam become a permanent eyesore?
-No. The sediments that have filled in behind the dams over the decades will drain and Mother Nature will begin to revegetate and restore the reclaimed land.
-(We can help speed this process by being ready with good planning and plantings!)
+No. The sediments that have filled in behind the dams over the decades will drain and Mother Nature will quickly revegetate and restore the reclaimed land.
+(We can help support and improve this process by being ready with good planning and plantings!)

 Won’t all the contaminants stored in the sediments from over a century of pollution be released creating more problems?
 No. Surveys of the Fox show sediment pollution levels to be low and virtually the same above and below the dams.
 (Good sense tells us we need to recheck just to be sure!)